-To preserve existing land forms and site vegetation, grading plans for each lot shall be sensitive, where practical, to the natural plant massing and features of the site.
+To preserve existing land-forms and site vegetation, grading plans for each lot shall be sensitive, where practical, to the natural plant massing and features of the site.
 Grading and construction practices which disturb these natural features promote erosion and extensive revegetation.
+All grading should be approved by Summit County Engineering and comply with Summit County Erosion Control and Storm Water Ordinances.

-Buildings and roads shall be carefully fitted to the site.
+Buildings and driveways shall be carefully fitted to the site.
 Every effort shall be made to minimize grading and excavation and to contain construction within fixed limits including materials storage and parking of construction vehicles on one side of the street.